- About Us

 - The Community Survey was open from 1-30 March.

-- Feedback from this survey will help shape our Community and Stakeholder Design Workshops, occurring in June 2025.
-These interactive workshops will allow participants to develop, test, and sketch ideas, addressing concerns and providing real-time feedback.
+- Feedback from this survey helped shape our Community and Stakeholder Design Workshops, which took place in late June 2025.
+These interactive workshops allowed participants to develop, test, and sketch ideas, addressing concerns and providing real-time feedback.
 This input will help shape a draft Master Plan and concept plans that reflect the community, visitor, and stakeholder vision.
-A report on ‘what we heard’ will be released for public review.

 - A draft Master Plan will be released for feedback in late 2025.